electricimp/AzureIoTHub/README.md

 #### Constructor: AzureIoTHub.Device(*[deviceInfo]*)

-The constructor creates a Device object with the *deviceInfo* table passed in.
+The constructor creates a Device object from the *deviceInfo* table passed in.
 If no *deviceInfo* is provided the defaults below will be set:

-##### DeviceInfo Table
+##### Device Info Table
 | Key                        | Default Value     | Options                        | Description |
 | -------------------------- | ----------------- | ------------------------------ | ----------- |
 | deviceId                   | agent ID          | required, read-only on updates | A case-sensitive string (up to 128 characters long) of ASCII 7-bit alphanumeric characters plus {'-', ':', '.', '+', '%', '_', '#', '*', '?', '!', '(', ')', ',', '=', '@', ';', '$', '''} |